MetaDocencia/SitioWeb/content/en/curso/etica_en_ia/index.md

 **There are no specific requirements for this practical, you will experience it best if you bring a laptop.**

-When we designed this practial, we had Sasha, Federico, Esther, Javier, and Sandra in mind.
+When we designed this practical, we had Sasha, Federico, Esther, Javier, and Sandra in mind.

 * Sasha has a Master's in Physics and is pursuing her PhD in Complex Systems.
 They are a naturally shy person and sometimes finds it difficult to develop topics that do not have a strong technical structure, although they realize social issues and interpersonal skills are key in data science applications.
 Read more about Sasha here.